How I Set Up PostHog Analytics Across Frontend and Backend

 I needed analytics for my projects, but I wanted something that wouldn’t break the bank or require a PhD to set up.
 I tried a few options, but PostHog ended up being my go-to solution because it combines everything I need in one package—product analytics, session recordings, feature flags, and error tracking.

-The best part?
-It has a generous free tier, and you can self-host if you need to.
-But getting the most out of PostHog requires more than just dropping in a snippet.
-After implementing it across multiple projects, I want to share how I built a production-ready analytics system that scales with my applications.
+It has a generous free tier and you can self-host if you need to.
+After implementing it across multiple projects, here’s how I set up a production analytics system that works well.

 My Architecture: Frontend and Backend Working Together

-- Frontend: I track user interactions, page views, button clicks, form submissions, and client-side errors
+- Frontend — user interactions, page views, button clicks, form submissions, and client-side errors

-- Backend: I capture payment events, email campaigns, user lifecycle events, and server-side operations
+- Backend — payment events, email campaigns, user lifecycle events, and server-side operations

 I use Vue for my frontend and Fastify for my backend, but the principles apply to any frontend and backend stack.